Artsplendr/AgenticAI-Project5-Procurement-Supplier-Negotiation-Copilot/README.md

 	7. A policy-safe email draft is produced
 	8. The updated deal state is persisted for the next round

-This pipeline is orchestrated using LangGraph, with an explicit state object passed and updated at each step.
+This pipeline is orchestrated using LangGraph.

 ## Why this is agentic (not just a chatbot)

-This system is agentic by design, not because it “uses an LLM”.

 Key agentic properties:
 	•	Persistent state